- Headline

 Included in this figure was a listing by the International Church Movement Ecumenical Refugee Commission of 1,715.000 Jews it said were killed by the Germans at the Oswiecim (Auschwitz) and nearby Birkenau concentration camps in Polish Silesia.

-Escape Reveals Horrors.
+Escapee Reveals Horrors.

 Dr. Bela Fabian, president of the dissolved Hungarian Independent Democratic Party, who said he escaped from Oswiecim, told Associated Press Correspondent Thoburn Wlant near Erfurt, Germany, yesterday that a total of 5,000,000 Jews had been killed there in 10 months.